Running tests

 Deploying your own Hub instance

-image: ghcr.io/privateaim/hub:HUB_VERSION.
-The latest version of the FLAME Hub Client that is tested with the Hub is
+specific version of the Hub.
+The latest version of the FLAME Hub Client is tested with the Hub version 0.8.27.

-0.8.21.
-Now you can run docker compose up -d and, after a few minutes, you will be able to access the
+Now you can run docker compose up -d and, after a few minutes, you will be able to access the UI at

-In order for pytest to pick up on the locally deployed instance, run cp .env.test .env and modify the
+In order for pytest to pick up on the locally deployed instance, run cp .env.test .env inside the